 MEDITATE.
 Of course I could write pages about this or teach for hours or days (I could, and do, on any of these things).
 But the bottom line is that meditation prepares and trains and changes you in dozens of ways that support all the things were talking about here, all the things we’re up against.
 In mind, body, and spirit.
 The research is voluminous.
 It changes your brain in all kinds of really good ways.
 It prevents and mitigates all kinds of disease.
 It restores you mentally, emotionally, psychologically, spiritually and physically.
 Five to 10 minutes a day is good.
 If you can do more, great.
 Find a kind you can do, at least tolerate if not enjoy—like exercise, the best kind is the kind you’ll do.
 Ten minutes.
-You’ve got it.
+You’ve got this.

 There are OTHER KINDS OF NOURISHMENT too.

 A lot of things we don’t think about when we think about nourishing ourselves, things beyond the obvious food and movement and rest and sleep and meditation.

 Drink water.
 A gallon a day.
 Or so.